ScottRoutley/boxstarter-scripts/README.md

-# Boxstarter Scripts for .Net or Sharepoint Development and Environment Configuration
+# Boxstarter Scripts for .Net or Java Development and Environment Configuration

 Use these configuration files with [Boxstarter](http://boxstarter.org/) and its [web launcher technique](http://boxstarter.org/WebLauncher).